gusentanan/bagusmerta.com/README.md

 # Personal Blog & Portfolio

-A modern, performance-focused personal website built with Astro, featuring a blog, project showcase, and bookmarks collection.
+A personal website built with Astro, featuring a blog, project showcase, and bookmarks collection.
 This site demonstrates clean architecture, elegant design, and optimal developer experience.

 ## ✨ Features